 Exploring the park on two wheels?
 Lake Mead NRA has several dirt trails and miles of approved backcountry roads accessible to mountain bikes.
 Please remember on our established public roads that bicycles are subject to the same traffic rules as automobiles.

-An early morning, relaxing with your line in the water.
-Whether you like to fish from the shoreline or the water, Lake Mead NRA offers many opportunities to hook the big one. more..
+Enjoy relaxing with your line in the water.
+Whether you like to fish from the shoreline or the water, Lake Mead NRA offers many opportunities to hook the big one.

 Some of the best places are only available on foot.
 With mountains and valleys making up 87% of Lake Mead NRA, there are places to hike and explore for everyone, including some guided hikes.